 Currently, I am the consulting sports psychiatrist for Temple University Athletics.
 In the past, I served as the consulting psychiatrist to the Philadelphia 76ers.
-Additionally, I am a part of the NFLPA’s referral network and the United States Olympic & Paralympic Committee (USOPC) Mental Health Registry I commonly work with athletes from the local schools, Philadelphia professional sports teams and local colleges.
+Additionally, I am a part of the NFLPA’s referral network and the United States Olympic & Paralympic Committee (USOPC) Mental Health Registry I commonly work with athletes from the local schools, Philadelphia area professional athletes and local colleges.
 I focus on comprehensive psychiatric evaluation and treatment which provided for both improved athletic performance as well as academic/life performance.

 Services provided include:

 Sports focused treatment for common difficulties with mood, anxiety, emotions, anger, etc…

-Complete ADHD assessment meeting NCAA guidelines and therapeutic exemptions if needed
+Complete ADHD assessment meeting NCAA guidelines and therapeutic exemptions (TUEs)

 Post concussive syndrome treatment planning